agsb/minute/README.md

 # Only 12 + 12 keys

-The Minute keyboard is a new aprouch of The Uni, <https://github.com/petercpark/The_Uni>, from stenograpfy to typewriter and reduced to only 24 keys, with partial design from ErgoDOx.

-Only 24 keys for all ASCII chars, grouped as 33 control, 26 lowercase, 26 uppercase, 10 digits, 32 symbols ?
+Only 24 keys ?

+For all ASCII chars, grouped as 33 control, 26 lowercase, 26 uppercase, 10 digits, 32 symbols ?

-Also for special functions keys (PgUp, PgDn, Up, Down, Left, Right, Cut, Copy, Paste, Ins, Home, End, Find, Replace, Mark, Erase, Undo, Clear, Menu, Quit, Open, Close, etc)
+Also for special functions keys (PgUp, PgDn, Up, Down, Left, Right, Cut, Copy, Paste, Ins, Home, End, Find, Replace, Mark, Erase, Undo, Clear, Menu, Quit, Open, Close, Refresh, Stop, Continue, Apply, etc)

 Also for specific dedicaded tasks as games, mouse, drawing, stations, etc ?

 # Make it simple

-Mouse solution:

-    Solved using three types of touch: one (select), two (action), hold (moves).

-Keyboard solution:

-    Reserve four keys as Alternate, Shift, Numeric, Control, as HID defined.

-    Those are used for combos, double click holds the state, for use in sequences of keys.
+All operational systems allow software mapping for keyboard, many keyboards do mapping inside.

+The USB HID specification reserves 8 dead keys as modifiers.

+The minute uses only four dead keys, named as Alt, Gui, Shf (Shift), Ctr (Control).

+Several combinations could be used for sequences of keys, eg. one click, for combos, double click, for toggle.

 # 12 + 12 really ?

-Assign 20 keys.

-Combine Alt, Shf as (none, Alt, Shf, Shf Alt),
+Assign 20 keys and use Alt, Shf as (none, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.
-    then 20 * 4  = 80 combos

-Combine Num, Ctr as (None, Num, Ctr, Num Ctr),
-    then 20 *4* 4 = 320 combos

 Sixteen keyboard maps of 20 keys.
 Total de 320 combos keys !

-Think as that maps are layout layers over same  designed  keys.
+Think as each keymap is a layout layer over same designed keys.

-# Reasoning
+# Details

 "The behavior should not astonish or surprise users" Principle of least astonishment, <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>

-The fingers index, middle, ring and pinky moves up/down, index and pinky also moves left/rigth.

 Confortable no thumb movement.

+The fingers index, middle, ring and pinky moves up/down.

+The index and pinky also moves left/rigth.

-Modifiers keys Alt Num at left hand, and Ctrl Shf right hand.
+Modifiers keys Alt Gui at left hand, and Ctrl Shf right hand.

-and none, one touch, two touch as switches, and combos.

-each other key could be mapped into multiple values that depends of modifiers states.
+Each other key could be mapped into multiple values that depends of modifiers states.

-# Mapped Keyboards
+# Keyboard Layouts

-All operational systems allow software mapping for keyboard, some keyboards do mapping inside.
+"By ETAOIN SRHLDCU !"

 But which keys layout ?
 A historical QWERTY or a revised DVORAK ?